 To an Internet marketer, sound and images can resonate a unique business sense.
 They can quickly speak the past, present, and future.

-To repeatedly maximize on the power of video and music in inclusive marketing, here are ways to incorporate videos in social selling easily.
+To repeatedly maximize on the power of videos and music in inclusive marketing, here are ways to incorporate videos in social selling easily.

-1. Make videos more personalized by adding individual recommendations from consumers, influences, and if possible company staff and not ads.
+- Make videos more personalized by adding individual recommendations from consumers, influences, and if possible, company staff, and not ads.

-3. Stories, stories, and more stories not sales.
+- Stories, stories, and more stories, not sales.

 5. Using quotes to drive a message.